Gary Glitter: Comeback and business interests

 Glitter spent the next decade mostly as an in-demand live performer, and his back catalogue of recordings proved durable enough for several compilations to be successfully released.
-He appeared in billboard and poster advertisements for British Rail, in one of which he was shown attempting to look younger to obtain a Young Persons Railcard.
-He also released a new studio album Leader II in 1991.
+He appeared in billboard and poster advertisements for British Rail, in one of which he was shown attempting to look younger to obtain a Young Person's Railcard.
+He also released a new studio album, Leader II, in 1991.

 The Leader, his best-selling autobiography, was published in 1991.
 He was the subject of an episode of This is Your Life in 1992.
 During the episode, Glitter's friend Tessa Dahl said: "Gary actually came to live in my house when he was between jobs ...
 My sister Lucy turned it into quite a successful venture because she used to pack the train full of her adolescent school friends in school uniforms and then skive school.
 And she'd bring them up to the house and charge them five pounds a head to come and gaze at Glitter."
 Glitter can be seen putting his fingers to his lips and telling Dahl to "shush" as Dahl begins to talk about the adolescent girls.

 He was a surprise hit at the 1994 FIFA World Cup concert in Chicago, which was telecast live to forty-six countries.
 He played the Godfather in the 1996 revival tour of the Who's Quadrophenia.
 He also released a new single, a cover version of "The House of the Rising Sun".
-The English rock band Oasis used a sample from Glitter's 1973 chart hit "Hello, Hello, I'm Back Again" on their 1995 multi-million-selling album (What's the Story) Morning Glory?, one of a number of acts that borrowed from his songbook.
+The English rock band Oasis interpolated a line from Glitter's 1973 chart hit "Hello, Hello, I'm Back Again" on "Hello", the first track on their 1995 multi-million-selling album (What's the Story) Morning Glory?; this meant he was legally credited as a co-writer.